adrianstevenson/hello-world/README.md

 # hello-world

-Deleting a few lines and adding some more
+Deleting a few lines and adding some more.
+And a little bit more.